JeffLutzenberger/a-swift-kick-in-the-ass/README.md

 # A Swift Kick in the Ass

 ### Abstract:
 Join me on a whirlwind tour of Swift in a production environment.
-We’ll cover Swift’s design philosophy, its primitive types, functional programming features and its interoperability with Objective-C. All within the context of a production application.
+We’ll cover Swift’s design philosophy, its primitive types, functional programming features and its interoperability with Objective-C - all within the context of a production application.
 We'll conclude by taking a look at how we use Swift at Pulsara.

 ### Bio: